 Extension/communication possibilities....

-Pagers/communicators: via the serial or converted USB port this can be linked to a Serial Interface which will then communicate alarm messages to appropriate guards.
+Pagers/communicators: via the second serial or a converted USB port this can be linked to a Serial Interface which will then communicate alarm messages to appropriate guards.
 Different "zones" can be created to control the messaging.

 Relay Interfaces: Clean contact relays NO/NC can be purchased in blocks of 8 and these can be controlled from the software to give excellent links to CCTV or Access Control systems.